Building for macOS

 3 Building Ocean

-cd {'{$OCEAN_DEVELOPMENT_PATH}'}
+cd /path/to/ocean

-./build/cmake/build_ocean_linuxunix.sh -c debug,release -l static -b "{'{$HOME}'}/build_ocean" -i "{'{$HOME}'}/install_ocean" -t "{'{$HOME}'}/install_ocean_thirdparty"
+./build/cmake/build_ocean.sh -c debug,release -l static -b "{'{$HOME}'}/build_ocean" -i "{'{$HOME}'}/install_ocean" -t "{'{$HOME}'}/install_ocean_thirdparty"

 4 Building the Ocean macOS demo/test apps

-First, build the required third-party libraries as described above with (targets should be available as static libraries as debug and/or release builds).
+First, build the required third-party libraries as described above (targets should be available as static libraries as debug and/or release builds).

 # Debug

-cd {'{$OCEAN_DEVELOPMENT_PATH}'}
+cd /path/to/ocean

-cmake -S"{'{$OCEAN_DEVELOPMENT_PATH}'}" \
+cmake -S"/path/to/ocean" \

 -B"{'{$HOME}'}/build_ocean_macos_debug" \